 Dried ginger has a slightly different effect than fresh finger.
-The dry form has hotter and dryer qualities than the fresh form, and is thus used for reducing kapha but can be too stimulating for pitta types.
+The dry form has hotter and dryer qualities than when fresh, and is thus used for reducing kapha but can be too stimulating for pitta types.
 The fresh form is better for colds, flu’s, coughs, and for vata type problems.

-Fresh ginger infusions are a great beverage for kapha persons, and with a little licorice it makes to even more suited for vata and pita type persons.
+Fresh ginger infusions are a great beverage for kapha persons, and when combined with a little licorice, it is more suited for vata and pita type persons.

 Licorice has long history as a rejuvenating herb in Ayurveda.
 It has a harmonizing action in the body and in herbal formulas.
 It is a very good lung tonic and known to be effective in fighting bronchitis.
 It is considered to be an immunostimulant and in Ayurveda it is known to promote peace of mind.